XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 **(After 18w46a)** Go to the admin platform to see the HHSOJ path

 # Building
 0. System requirement: Windows x64 system with Tomcat9.0 server and JRE.
-You may need to install VC2017 libraries for sandbox to run.
+You may need to install VC libraries for sandbox to run.

 1. Install g++ compiler, python compiler

 2. Download the code and open it in Eclipse EE.
 It should be a valid Eclipse Project.
+(You can download the WAR package as well)

 3. Deploy the project and start the server and go to your tomcat page and have a look.